 Reviewing these requirements brings up two main points for consideration:

 - How do you accurately track your inventory from its initial arrival onto site, all the way to its departure offsite?

 - What is the best method to facilitate this?

-Your solution might actually be to not use seed to sale software, however your choice will depend on several variables.
-These may include, but are not limited to:
+Your solution might actually be not to use seed to sale software, however your choice will depend on several variables, e.g.:

 - How many plants are you planning on cultivating? (i.e. how big is your facility?)